Wyvernfell is a parameter determining how much damage your attacks deal to the Wyvernsoul Gauge of the monster. So how does it work precisely?

 Going through the game Monsties, it becomes possible to build a pretty solid Wyvernfell specialized Monstie.

-For the species, the Monstie with the strongest Wyvernfell value is Paolumu, starting with a solid 60.
-It also has a Kinship Attack with 120 Wyvernfell who totally fits for the concept of the build.
-Looking more closely, the second best candidate is Yian Garuga.
+For the species, the Monsties with the strongest Wyvernfell value are Gypceros, Barroth and Chatacabra, having 56 Wyvernfell as a basis but getting 5 more through Bingo Amount Bonuses, giving them a base line of 61 Wyvernfell.
+Paolumu is right behind with a solid 60 and to me is better due to its Kinship Attack.
+It’s an AoE dealing 120 Wyvernfell (so great with the idea of the build) and 120 Power.
+Looking more closely, the third best candidate is Yian Garuga.
 Despite only having 44 Wyvernfell, it also has a 5 bingo bonus of 15 Wyvernfell, raising its potential to 59.
 It also has a base 10% Crit Rate, giving it some chance to do 1.5 Wyvernfell damage sometimes.

 For Active Skills, Pickaxe Beak is definitely the best for this build.
 Coming from Yian Garuga, it has a 40 Wyvernfell value for a weak 15 stamina cost, making it already pretty solid.
-But its main strength is the fact that it stacks the Wyvernsoul Defense Down debuff, increasing your Wyvernfell damage every time you use it.
-Due to the fact that your main attack is dragon, giving your Monstie a dual dragon element can be good to improve its regular damage.
+But its main strength is the fact that it stacks the Wyvernsoul Defense Down debuff, increasing your Wyvernsoul damage every time you use it.
+Due to the fact that your main attack is dragon, giving your Monstie a dual dragon element can be good to improve its regular damage (this has no impact on Wyvernsoul damage, purely regular dps).

 Other Active Skills that work well with this build are Dracophage Shot, giving you a Tech answer and easier Bingos, or Gale Trap who has the strongest Wyvernfell value in the game and will deal great damage to the Wyvernsoul Gauge once the debuff has been stacked enough.
 Just keep in mind to renew the debuff before it expires.
 You can also consider buffing skills like Egg Skill: Icebreaker or Blade Rush.